m-prabs/ui-building-blocks/README.md

 # Problem Statement

-Do all developers in ServiceNow need to be UI developers to build seismic apps?
+Do all developers in an organization need to be UI developers to build seismic apps?
 Not really.
 Then why do we expect them to start learning HTML and CSS to build UIs ?

 # How it works?